 As business operations become more complex and global competition increases, there will likely be a growing need for experienced and talented business analysts who can help companies cut costs and improve efficiency.

-For example, the U.S. Bureau of Labor Statistics (BLS) predicts 22% job growth for management consultants between 2010 and 2020, fueled in part by rising demand for consultants.
+For example, the U.S. Bureau of Labor Statistics (BLS) predicts 14% job growth for management analysts through 2024, fueled in part by rising demand for consultants.

-The median annual wage for management analysts was more than $78,600 in 2012, reported by the BLS.
+The median annual wage for management analysts was $81,330 in May 2016, reported by the BLS.
 Local market conditions will affect the job outlook and salary potential of business analysts, as will an individual’s educational qualifications and experience level.

 Education for Business Analysts

 A bachelor’s degree typically is a minimum requirement for a career in business analysis and some employers will require candidates to have advanced educational qualifications.
-The BLS reported in 2010 that 28% of management analysts had a master’s degree.
 Analysts often have degrees in disciplines such as business, accounting, computer and information science, and marketing.

 For military spouses juggling numerous responsibilities and frequent relocations, earning a degree online could be an excellent option, offering them the flexibility and convenience of 24/7 access to learning from any location.

 After entering the profession, analysts can seek certifications from organizations such as the International Institute of Business Analysis (IIBA) and the Institute of Management Consultants USA.
 They may also seek to deepen their knowledge of a specific industry or discipline, such as healthcare, government or finance.

 The IIBA identifies core skills in which analysts must become competent, including analytical thinking, problem-solving, business knowledge, interaction skills, software application and communication skills.

 Resources for Military Spouses